Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 that I’m a scumbag,

-a lost soul, useless to society.
+a lost soul,

 But your words don’t define me.